The Ferber Sleep Training Method

 The Ferber method is just one sleep training technique for you to consider.
 There are many other tips for sleep problems for an unsettled baby and even for helping get a toddler off to sleep.
 Below are the five main sleep training methods for babies:

 • Crying-it-out.
 With this technique, you simply wait for your baby to stop crying and fall asleep without checking on them (unless in an emergency).
-It is often confused with the Ferber method.
+The ‘cry-it-out’ method is often confused with the Ferber method.
+It’s important to note that the NHS does not recommend leaving your baby to cry for longer than 7 or 8 minutes.
+Therefore, the ‘cry-it-out’ method is not endorsed by the NHS.

 • Disappearing chair.
 Sit on a chair in the room, near your baby’s cot, as they fall asleep on their own.
 Gradually move your chair farther away from the cot each night.
 Eventually, you and the chair will be out of the room completely.

 • Countdown.
-Stay in your child's room for a set length of time, say 20 minutes, and gradually shorten it every night until you are leaving the room directly after putting baby down and saying night-night.
+Stay in your child's room for a set length of time, say 20 minutes, and gradually shorten it every night until you leave the room directly after putting your baby down and saying night-night.

 Sleep training is considered ineffective before your child has reached 6 months of age.